 Bred by the USDA in 1932 for growers at the extreme Southern limit of gooseberry culture.
 An American X European, it is mildew resistant and tolerates heat and humidity better than other cultivars.
-A vigorous upright bush produces quantities of small tasty dark red berries.
+A vigorous upright bush, to 6', produces quantities of small tasty dark red berries.
 USDA Zones 4-9.

-Gooseberries, highly prized in Europe as an important part of a well-rounded garden, have been sadly neglected in America, perhaps because people remember gooseberries as tart and mouth puckering.
-But sweet varieties are wonderful for fresh eating, and Raintree offers outstanding Canadian and European cultivars not usually available in the U.S. Gooseberries generally ripen in July.
+Gooseberries, highly prized in Europe as an important part of a well-rounded garden, have been sadly neglected in America, perhaps because people remember gooseberries as tart and mouth puckering - but sweet varieties are wonderful for fresh eating!
+Gooseberries generally ripen in early summer, just after strawberries.
 We offer well-rooted, one-year bushes.

 Click here to read our Gooseberry Growing Guide